 If you want a short and simple answer to the question, aim for somewhere between 250 and 500 calories per day over and above your maintenance calorie requirements.

-Although estimates vary, the amount of energy required to synthesize one pound of muscle is somewhere in the region of 2500-3000 calories per day.
 However, this isn’t a subject that’s been studied in any depth, and that number is nothing more than an educated guess.

 Maybe it’s a bit more and maybe it’s a bit less, but let’s assume it’s there or thereabouts.